 3): The yard is curved, and build by three sections and seems more across the raft than the fastening of tack and sheet indicate.
 We don't know why it is so, but perhaps it has a function as an

 airfoil- to add an aerodynamic pull, when the wind is passing from the port side and over the curved surface of the sail.
-We can't see the braces, and have no experience with curved yards, but that turn us back to the old debate: if the wind on sail Push - or Pull?
+On the photo we can't see any braces, and we have no experience with curved yards, but that turn us back to the old theme for dispute: if the wind on sail Push - or Pull?

 4): The strange claw, as is seen where the bow-line is attached on fore leech, could look like the fork-end of a spar, a sprit, a pole as probably is supported by the foot of mast and attack the leech in an eye.